Discover the wonderful food of Lyon

 Les bouchons de Lyon, memories of Canuts

-We cannot talk about Lyon without mentioning its traffic jams!
+We cannot talk about Lyon without mentioning the bouchons!

 Stemming from the popular tradition, these lyon's typical restaurants serve grattons, quenelles, tripe or cervelle de Canut while Côtes du Rhône or Beaujolais are flowing.
-A warm atmosphere for unique moments.
+A warm atmosphere for unique moments; bouchons are among the best restaurants in Lyon.

 Consult the list of things to do in Lyon on the Vallée de la Gastronomie - France®